Lee Mannion | Tuesday 28th April, 2020

 This one is a bit easier to wrap your head around.

 Employer pension contributions come out of your company’s revenue, essentially as a business expense.
 You only pay corporation tax on your company profits.
-Now, you won’t get the same top up from the government that an individual would, but you do save a tasty 19% if you aren’t liable for that corporation tax.
+Now, you won’t get the same top up from the government that an individual would, but you can save a tasty 19-25% (depending on the amount of the company profits) if you are liable for that corporation tax.

 (Please note: the taxman can request evidence to check if pension contributions were paid ‘wholly and exclusively’ for the purpose of the trade for it to be deductible as business expense.
 This is to ensure that companies are not avoiding paying tax by, for example, the company making pension payments to a spouse or partner who is technically employed, but rarely visits the company premises and does little work.)